 The CDU/CSU and SPD government coalition sought to address problems in these sectors with its Climate Action Programme 2030.
 Amongst other things, the programme launched at the end of last year introduced a carbon price in the heating and transport sectors at the beginning of 2021.
 The initial price is 25 euros per tonne of CO2 and will subsequently climb to 55 euros per tonne by 2025, a level regarded as much too low by climate activists.
 It could still become a target for energy transition critics pointing at rising costs, although lower surcharges on electricity are meant to provide financial relief.

 Moreover, in order to ensure steady progress on the way to its 2030 goal of reducing emissions by 55 percent in line with the tighter EU target, the country also adopted a Climate Action Law, which is meant to provide monitoring mechanisms for metering and, if need be, imposing reduction measures in each sector.
-The first annual progress review is scheduled for spring 2021, and the results could cause a stir among stakeholders in sectors that are deemed off track and ordered to readjust their carbon footprint.
 The government also said it was striving for a European Climate Action Law that sets the aim of 2050 greenhouse gas neutrality, although there is still considerable disagreement to what extent Germany needs to contribute to intermediate European goals for 2030.
+Germany will likely increase its national 2030 climate target in the near future to be in line with the new EU goals.

 Wind, solar PV and other renewable sources overtook fossil fuels in German power production in 2020.
 However, think tank Agora Energiewende says this would not have happened without the pandemic and that it expects emissions to rise in 2021.